MikolajGodzicki/LottoChecker/README.md

 # LottoChecker

-LottoChecker is Console Application used for Web Scraping Lotto Page to get lottery winning numbers between chosen dates.
+LottoChecker is Console Application and API used for Web Scraping Lotto Page to get lottery winning numbers between chosen dates.
 I created API which includes scraper using Selenium and Firefox Driver.

 ## Usage and implementation